Ph.D. in Nutritional Sciences

 Establish strong research credentials in our Nutritional Sciences Ph.D. program.

 Nutritional science has emerged as a significant research topic in health sciences, social services, and public policy.
 The Texas Tech University Nutritional Sciences Ph.D. program integrates these multiple disciplines effectively.

 Our Ph.D. in Nutritional Sciences provides you with an exceptionally collaborative, interdisciplinary setting.
-You will enjoy opportunities to collaborate with renowned scholars from a wide range of specialties, while working in outstanding research programs such as the Behavioral Medicine & Translational Research Lab, Nutrigenomics, Inflammation and Obesity Research Lab and the Nutrition and Nanomedicine Lab.
+You will enjoy opportunities to collaborate with renowned scholars from a wide range of specialties, while working in outstanding research programs such as the Behavioral Medicine & Translational Research Lab, Nutrigenomics, Inflammation and Obesity Research Lab.

 Texas Tech supports an impressive breadth of nutritional sciences research, in areas such as:

 - Community nutrition